Monday: Big layoffs, bigger hirings, massive markets swings

 AIRLINES: Airlines can't seem to cut capacity as fast as air travel is fading as businesses and vacationers pull back on plans.
 Industry analysts are slashing their expectations even faster, with cuts of 40% or more the norm.

 Air Canada is laying off more than 5,000 flight attendants as the country's largest airline cuts routes amid plunging demand.
-The Montreal carrier is laying off about 3,600 employees, plus 1,549 flight attendants at its low-cost subsidiary Rouge, according to Wesley Lesosky, head of the Air Canada component of the Canadian Union of Public Employees.
 The layoffs will take effect by April and affect roughly 60% of flight attendants.
 Air Canada says it will suspend most of its international and U.S. flights by March 31.
-The carrier says employees will be returned to active duty status once flights resume.

 GE aviation will cut about 10% of its U.S. workforce.
 David Joyce, vice chairman of GE and CEO of GE Aviation, will give up half of his salary starting April 1.
-The aviation arm of General Electric also said that there will be a temporary lack of work impacting approximately 50% of its U.S. maintenance, repair and overhaul employees for 90 days.
-GE Aviation had already announced a hiring freeze, the cancellation of a salaried merit increase, a dramatic reduction of all non-essential spending, and a significant decrease in its contingent workforce.
+The aviation arm of General Electric had already announced a hiring freeze, the cancellation of a salaried merit increase, a dramatic reduction of all non-essential spending, and a significant decrease in its contingent workforce.

 The United Arab Emirates is suspending passenger transits through Dubai, the world's busiest international airport, for two weeks to help stop the spread of the coronavirus.
 Suspending transit through Dubai, which connects Europe with Asia and Australia, will affect travelers around the world.

-The world’s largest luxury group – Paris-based LVMH – has also said it has reached a deal with a Chinese industrial supplier to deliver 10 million masks to the French population.

 CORPORATE FIREWALLS: Airbus is canceling a planned dividend payment and lining up 15 billion euros ($16 billion) in new credit to give the European aircraft giant more cash to weather the crisis.
-Airbus The plane maker is withdrawing the proposed 2019 dividend payment of 1.8 euros ($1.9) per share will save the company 1.4 billion euros ($1.5 billion).
-Airbus is also making pension savings and says it has significant liquidity to cope with the crisis.
-It had shut several plants last week to adapt them to safer health conditions.
+The plane maker had shut several plants last week to adapt them to safer health conditions.

-VF Corp. says it will draw down $1 billion from its revolving credit facility.
-The company is also adjusted fiscal 2020 forecast due to COVID-19.
-VF expects to have approximately $1.5 billion of cash on hand and about $1 billion remaining under facility.
+Apparel company VF Corp. says it will draw down $1 billion from its revolving credit facility.

 Royal Dutch Shell will reduce its operating costs by between $3 billion to $4 billion for the next 12 months to adapt to the virus outbreak crisis and plunging oil prices.
 The company is also reducing capital expenditure to a maximum of $20 billion, down from its previous expectation of $25 billion.